heinisilen/heinisilen/README.md

 - Data preparation in Power Query
 - Report building in Power BI
 - Building internal Power Apps
-- Automating tasks in Power Automate Cloud
+- Automating tasks in Power Automate Cloud & Desktop
 - Data conversions in IDEA

 I have had the priveledge to work in several different projects.
 I hae build about ten Power Apps, somewhat 20 power automations (cloud) and few automations in Power Automate Desktop.
 I enjoy working with and transforming data, and creating new ways to enhance daily work across the organization.
 I enjoy finding solutions to problems that my colleagues face in their daily tasks.
 Furthermore, I'm constantly searchin for innovative ways to enhance my skills within the platforms.